surftemp/slstr-preprocessor/README.md

 make
 ```

 This should build an executable `Preprocess_SLSTR` in the current folder.
+The Makefile expects:

+* gfortran to be installed
+* netcdf fortran libraries (libnetcdff) installed to /usr/local/lib abd /usr/local/include

 ## Running the module via the test program Preprocess_SLSTR